vmware/photon/docs/photon-admin-guide.md

 Now check the cloud-init output log file on EC2 at `/var/log/cloud-init-output.log`.

 For more information on using cloud-init user data on EC2, see [Running Commands on Your Linux Instance at Launch](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

+An article on the Photon OS GitHub wiki demonstrates how to get Photon OS up and running on EC2 and run a containerized application in the Docker engine.
+See [Running Photon OS on Amazon Elastic Cloud Compute](https://github.com/vmware/photon/wiki/Running-Photon-OS-on-Amazon-Elastic-Cloud-Compute).

 With Photon OS, you can also build cloud images on Google Compute Engine and other cloud providers; see [Compatible Cloud Images](https://github.com/vmware/photon/blob/master/docs/cloud-images.md).